Using her master's in sustainable development, Susette helps Southern California water agencies carry out their water conservation projects.

-Normally I would never consider switching from a wall mount "fixed" shower head to a hand held one, but for new parents or pet owners the switch can be helpful.
-Hand held shower heads can be used for a variety of tasks, including:
+Normally I would never consider switching from a wall-mount "fixed" shower head to a handheld one, but for new parents or pet owners, the switch can be helpful.

-- Washing your dog (or cat) in the tub.
+- Washing your dog (or cat) in the tub is easy.

-- Playing "spray the kid" if your child is whining about having to take a bath.
+- You can play "spray the kid" if your child is whining about having to take a bath.

-- Rinsing your face and hair when you're still in the tub, if you don't want to flush warm bubblebath water out yet.
+- You can rinse your face and hair when you're still in the tub if you don't want to flush warm bubble-bath water out yet.

-- Rinsing cleanser off the inside walls and sides of the tub after you've scrubbed them.
+- You can easily rinse the cleanser off the inside walls and sides of the tub after you've scrubbed them.

-This is how to replace a fixed shower head with a hand held one.
-First purchase a drop-in shower arm mount (see product on right), a handheld shower head or kit, and some plumber's tape.
+First, purchase a drop-in shower arm mount (see product below), a handheld showerhead or kit, and some plumber's tape.
 Then:

 - Gather materials: Crescent wrench, soft cloth, old toothbrush, baking soda.

-In the reverse case, you might have had kids but they've grown now, or might have had pets who've gone on to puppy heaven.
-Here are the benefits to switching back to a fixed, wall mounted shower head:
+In the reverse case, you might have kids who've grown up or pets who've gone on to puppy heaven.

 - You can shower without a hose getting in the way.